-Shaun Lyndon Smith is the owner of Hair at No.4 Salon in Chichester.
-He very kindly donates his time and expertise at our Sage House Salon on a Monday and Wednesday morning.
+Shaun very kindly donates his time and expertise by volunteering at our Sage House Salon on a Wednesday, When asked why Shaun volunteers for Dementia Support he said: